jdquerales/MilestoneProject_3/README.md

 6. Realtime discussion
 7. Archive

-As the first stage release of this application, the minimal features to include will the CRUD (Create, Read, Update and Delete) operations on a back-end database.
+As the first stage release of this application, the minimal features to include will be the CRUD (Create, Read, Update and Delete) operations on a back-end database.

 ## Live website